14 Helpful Tips for Your First Visit to Dubrovnik (2024 Guide)

 The Nautika’s chain of restaurants are some of the most luxurious in Dubrovnik.
 In the summer months, these are heavily booked.

-When I visited Dubrovnik, the main restaurant, Nautika, voted ‘one of the most romantic restaurants in the world’, was fully booked for over six months.
+When I visited Dubrovnik, the main restaurant, Nautika, which was voted ‘one of the most romantic restaurants in the world’, was fully booked for over six months.
 You will be lucky ever to get a seat.

-Recommendation: For the best dining experience, take the cable car up to Restaurant Panorama.
 This was by far the best restaurant I visited in Dubrovnik.
 This restaurant offers breathtaking panoramic views overlooking Dubrovnik’s Old Town.
+It’s a true reminder of why Dubrovnik is one of Croatia’s most beautiful places to visit.

 View of Dubrovnik from high up